clonq/jmd/README.md

   status: 'string'
 }
 ```
 An interesting thing to note is how jmd determines the type of the field `age`.
 Because jmd finds 2 records where age is a number and only one record where age is a string, jmd decides that age is a number.
-That's just a guess and the consistency data helps you estimate how good that guess was:
+That's just a guess and the consistency data should help you to estimate how good that guess was: (TODO output type consistency for greedy parsing)

 ```
 {